 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).

-Upon receipt of your confirmation of enrollment form, the Office of Global Services (OGS) will send you an invitation with a link to your immigration portal.
+Upon receipt of your confirmation of enrollment form and deposit, the Office of Global Services (OGS) (new window) will send you an invitation with a link to your immigration portal.
 If you do not receive the link within 10 days of submitting the confirmation of enrollment form, please send an email to email@example.com for assistance.

 New students who plan to study in F-1 or J-1 status must first log in to their Georgetown email inbox to access their International Student and Scholar Portal account creation link and request a Form I-20 or Form DS-2019.
 Portal invitations are not sent to personal email addresses (e.g., Hotmail, Outlook, etc).